-What Is The Best Material For A Projector Screen?
-It’s…
+What’s The Best Material For A Projector Screen?
+(Guide)

 What Is The Best Material For A Projector Screen?

-They’re typically made of some type of fabric and have a direct influence on the picture quality you experience.
+Besides room lighting, the material of the projector’s screen has a direct influence on the picture quality you experience.

 What Is The Best Material For A Projector Screen?